freedombox/FreedomBox/HACKING.md

     $ vagrant up
     ```

 3. SSH into the running vagrant box with the following command:

     ```
     $ vagrant ssh
     ```

-4. Run the development version of Plinth from your source directory in the
+4. Run the development version of FreedomBox Service (Plinth) from your source
-   virtual machine using the following command.
-This command continuously
+    directory in the virtual machine using the following command.
+This command
-   deploys your code changes into the virtual machine providing a quick feedback
+    continuously deploys your code changes into the virtual machine providing a
-   cycle during development.
+    quick feedback cycle during development.

     ```
     $ sudo -u plinth /vagrant/run --develop
     ```

-Note: This virtual machine has automatic upgrades disabled by default.

-## Manually Setting Up for Development

-It is recommended that you use Vagrant to setup your development environment.
-However, for some reason, you wish setup manually, the following tips will help:

-1. Install dependencies as follows:
+5. If you have changed any system configuration files during your development,
+    you will need to run the following to install those files properly on to the
+    system and their changes to reflect properly.

     ```
-    $ sudo apt build-dep .
+    $ sudo ./setup.py install
     ```

-    ```
-    $ sudo apt install -y $(./run --list-dependencies)
-    ```

-    Install additional dependencies by picking the list from debian/control file
-    fields Depends: and Recommends: for the package ''freedombox''.

-2. Instead of running `setup.py install` after every source modification, run
-    the following command:

-    ```
-    $ sudo python3 setup.py develop
-    ```

-    This will install the python package in a special development mode.
-Run it
-    normally.
-Any updates to the code (and core package data files) do not
-    require re-installation after every modification.

-    CherryPy web server also monitors changes to the source files and reloads
-    the server as soon as a file is modified.
-Hence it is usually sufficient
-    to modify the source and refresh the browser page to see the changes.

-2. FreedomBox Service (Plinth) also supports running without installing (as much
-    as possible).
-Simply run it as:

-    ```
-    $ sudo ./run --develop
-    ```

-    In this mode, FreedomBox Service (Plinth) runs from the working directory
-    without need for installation.
-The server restarts automatically when any
-    python file changes.
-The `plinth.conf` config file and the action
-    scripts of the working directory are used.
-It creates all that data and
-    runtime files in `data/var/*`.
-    More extensive debugging is enabled, Django security features are disabled
-    and module initialization errors will not pass silently.

-    *Note:* This mode is supported only in a limited manner.
-The following are
-    the unknown issues with it:

-     1. Help pages are also not built.
-Run `make -C doc` manually.

-     2. Actions do not work when running as normal user without `sudo` prefix.
-        You need to add `actions` directory to be allowed for `sudo` commands.
-        See `data/etc/sudoers.d/plinth` for a hint.

-### Testing Inside a Virtual Machine

-1. Checkout source on the host.

-2. Share the source folder and mount it on virtual machine.
-This could be done
-    over NFS, SSH-fs or 'Shared Folders' feature on VirtualBox.

-3. Run `setup.py develop` or `setup.py install` as described above on guest
-    machine.

-4. Access the guest machine's FreedomBox web UI from host after setting bridging
-    or NATing for guest virtual machine.
+Note: This development virtual machine has automatic upgrades disabled by
+default.

 ## Running Tests